computational-psychology/mlds/README.rst

 It contains a python implementation that wraps the
 R package MLDS.
 This wrapper makes easier to analyse the data obtained in MLDS experiments.
-It also provides the extra functionality to using multi-thread for the bootstrap.
+It also provides the extra functionality to using multi-thread, making the bootstrap calculation much faster.

 It also contains: